top of page

 This was accessible via steps from the corner down into a booking hall.

-tunnels lead to the platforms.
+From there, tunnels lead to the platforms.

 When I was 5-11 years old I went to a nearby primary school.
-This was at the corner of Salway and Great Eastern Road.
+This was at the corner of Salway Road and Great Eastern Road.

 I recall one teacher giving each of us a small toy at Christmas one year.
 I got a ’Matchbox’ toy motorcycle and sidecar combination in RAC livery with a rider.
 She had also during one summer been on a – then amazing! – trip to Italy and brought back a novelty.
 This was a long strip of boiled sweets.
 Each sweet was in its own individual package, all attached in a long ribbon.
 She said they could be bought like this from vending machines and she gave each of us a few of the sweets.
 At Christmas time one year we were also shown some old silent films – comedies and cartoons – as a treat.